Way back in history:

 which makes you smile, given the tens of thousands of Brafield

-photographs over the years.
-Look at the centre spread of entrants and recall those names, e.g. Roy Goodman -- did even he guess he would still be racing 40 years later?
-The Grand Final paid 30 pounds
+- Look at the centre spread of entrants and recall those names, e.g. Roy Goodman -- did he even dream he would still be racing 40 years later?

 ---- big money in 1955 (my gross wage ten years later in 1964 was 8